jbmlaird/DiscogsBrowser/README.md

 # Forthcoming

-* Browsing history? (already have Search History)
 * Recent releases/Explore
 * Browsing without being logged in
+* Intelligent recommender system

 # Desirable but no plans to implement

 * Listen to releases in-app.
-This would require an architecture change and have to work like the YouTube app (windowed videos).
+This would require an architecture change and have to work like the YouTube app (windowed videos)
-* Carousels for images.
+* Carousels for images
 * Order comments/updates.
-The API restricts this to orders where you're the seller.
+The API restricts this to orders where you're the seller
-* Adding notes to items in collection.
+* Adding notes to items in collection
-* Recommender system.

 # Limitations